maximesunnen/CS50P/README.md

 ```

 >[!WARNING]
-> The quantity needs to be an integer.
+> The quantity must be an integer.
 Thus, you cannot remove a fraction of an item.

 3. A confirmation message appears and you're prompted for the next item to add:
 ```